Ace6Rings/MUSIC-PLAYER/README.md

 # Features

-  -expandable storage via micro sd card
+  - expandable storage via micro sd card
-  -bluetooth range of ~100 meters in open air
+  - bluetooth range of ~100 meters in open air
-  -Dual compatibility with both wired and wireless.
+  - Dual compatibility with both wired and wireless.
-  -High quality wired and wireless audio
+  - High quality wired and wireless audio
-  -Extremely high battery life (not tested)
+  - Extremely high battery life (not tested)

 ## Electronics

 So what about my electronics makes these features possible?

 I use the NRF5430 <br>
-  -The NRF5430 is a dual core chip that have the capability of being hyper efficient during its operation. <br>
+  - The NRF5430 is a dual core chip that have the capability of being hyper efficient during its operation. <br>
-  -Its power consumption is measured in the microamps during sleep mode and miliamps during full operation.
+  - Its power consumption is measured in the microamps during sleep mode and miliamps during full operation.

 The PCM5102A and the TPA6132A2RTE <br>
-  -the audio from common microcontrollers are low quality and unenjoyable for music.
+  - the audio from common microcontrollers are low quality and unenjoyable for music.
 So I used the PCM5102A.
 It is a high quality DAC which will be wired to the TPA6132ARTE. <br>
-  -the TPA6132ARTE increases the volume of the sound and also helps with the bass.<br>
+  - the TPA6132ARTE increases the volume of the sound and also helps with the bass.<br>
-  -with these two components, the wired quality should be no different (if not, better) than a phone or a typical mp3 player.
+  - with these two components, the wired quality should be no different (if not, better) than a phone or a typical mp3 player.

 What about some safety features?